thewh1teagle/phonikud/model/README.md

 # Phonikud

-Phonikud is a Hebrew diacritizer based on [dictabert-large-char-menaked](https://huggingface.co/dicta-il/dictabert-large-char-menaked) with added phonetic symbols for Vocal Shva and Hat'ama (Stress).
+Phonikud is a Hebrew diacritizer based on [dictabert-large-char-menaked](https://huggingface.co/dicta-il/dictabert-large-char-menaked) with added enhanced diacritics for Vocal Shva and Hat'ama (Stress).

 ## Added Symbols